-At Partnership to End Addiction, we have done the research and have the expertise to suggest what changes are needed to effectively respond to the addiction crisis.
-We know what needs to be done, but we can’t do it alone.
+Based on our decades of research and expertise, we know know what needs to be done to effectively respond to the addiction crisis, but we can’t do it alone.
+While data is essential, the individuals and families who have been impacted bring the issue of addiction to life.
+Their stories change hearts and minds.
 Join the community of other advocates who are breaking down barriers and working to transform how our nation addresses addiction.
 Together, we can do this.

 Discover all the ways you can take action now.